course-details-portlet

 The Master's Production is a substantial fiction or documentary project at a professional production and technical level.
 The production constitutes an experiential disciplinary immersion and exploration of one or more film production roles.
 As a standard, the Master's Production is produced as a team project, but can under certain conditions also be realised as an individual project.

-The practical part of the work in the course builds upon the foundations developed by the students in the 1st and 2nd semester, in the courses FVP3007 Idea and Project Development and FVP3003 Preproduction course for Master's Production, respectively.
+The practical part of the work in the course builds upon the foundations developed by the students in the 1st and 2nd semester, in the courses FVP3010 Development of Ideas, Projects and Artistic Research and FVP3003 Preproduction course for Master's Production, respectively.

 Theoretical part: Master's Thesis